PostHog vs Mixpanel: Self-Hosted Analytics or SaaS Insights?

 Mixpanel

-A leading managed product analytics platform known for its powerful event-based analytics.
-Mixpanel offers advanced funnel analysis, cohort analysis, retention reports, A/B testing, and a visual query builder.
-The platform excels at analyzing user behavior and is widely used by product and growth teams at tech companies worldwide.
+A leading managed product analytics platform with over a decade of development, known for its powerful event-based analytics and used by more than 8,000 companies including Netflix, Uber, and DocuSign.
+Mixpanel offers advanced funnel analysis with precise conversion attribution, cohort analysis for segmenting user groups, retention reports with curves and lifecycle analysis, A/B testing with statistical significance calculation, impact analysis for measuring feature effect, and a visual query builder that enables non-technical team members to explore data independently.
+The platform excels at analyzing user behavior patterns and is widely deployed by product and growth teams at technology companies worldwide.

 What are the key differences between PostHog and Mixpanel?